makersacademy/taster2.0/pre-course.md

 This is definitly not an exhaustive list, but it will be enough for the Taster weekend

-####On MAC and Windows
+####On MAC
 1- Create an account on [Github](https://github.com/join "Github")
 2- Create an account on [Heroku](https://signup.heroku.com/ "Heroku")
-3- Download and install the **right** heroku toolbelt for your OS on [Heroku Toolbelt](https://toolbelt.heroku.com/                                         "Heroku toolbelt")

->The toolbelt is a set of few things that you will to develop. it has Heroku command line + Git and ruby

-4- Restart your computer
+3- Follow the mac path on [Prepare to code](https://preparetocode.io "prepare to code") 4- Once you are done with everything, restart your computer
 5- Open your terminal and run:

 >The " $ " sign is the line you need to write (don't write it), the other lines are the terminal answers